Properly learning monotone functions via local reconstruction: Preliminaries

 In terms of performance, we want the following quantities to be as small as possible (i) the \emph{query complexity}, i.e. the number of probes to the input the LCA makes to respond to a single query, (ii) the \emph{run-time} the LCA needs to respond to a query, (iii) the length of the random bit-string used by the LCA, (iv) the probability over the random bit-string that the LCA fails to satisfy the problem specifications.

-We will use a recent powerful result\footnote{We need to comment on some superficial differences between Theorem \ref{thm: Ghaffari Uitto LCA theorem} and the main theorem of \cite{ghaffari_sparsifying_2018}, which does not mention run-time and bit-string length explicitly and also has $\delta=\frac{1}{N^{10}}$.
-The following observations are not novel in any way, and some of them are alluded to in \cite{ghaffari_sparsifying_2018}, but we explain them here for completeness.
+We will use a recent powerful result\footnote{We need to comment on some superficial differences between Theorem \ref{thm: Ghaffari Uitto LCA theorem} and the main theorem of \cite{Ghaffari22}, which does not mention run-time and bit-string length explicitly and also has $\delta=\poly\left(\frac{1}{N}\right)$.
+The following observations are not novel in any way, and some of them are alluded to in \cite{GhaffariU19, Ghaffari22}, but we explain them here for completeness.
 The bound on run-time follows by direct inspection of their algorithm.
-The length of the bit-string can be reduced to $\Delta^{\log\log \Delta}\polylog\left(\frac{N}{\delta}\right)$ via the standard method \cite{AlonRVX12,levi_local_2015} of replacing i.i.d. random bits with $k$-wise independent random bits for $k$ large enough ($k=\Delta^{\log\log \Delta}\polylog\left(\frac{N}{\delta}\right)$ suffices, as number of those i.i.d. random bits accessed per query is $\Delta^{\log\log \Delta}\polylog\left(\frac{N}{\delta}\right)$).
-Although, the failure probability bound $\delta$ in the original theorem of \cite{ghaffari_sparsifying_2018} is set to be $\frac{1}{N^{10}}$, but can be boosted to arbitrary $\delta$ by adding extra disconnected vertices to our graph until $\frac{1}{{N'}^{10}}=\delta$ for the new number of vertices $N'$.
+The length of the bit-string can be reduced to $ \poly(\Delta, \log(N/\delta))$ via the standard method \cite{AlonRVX12,levi_local_2015} of replacing i.i.d. random bits with $k$-wise independent random bits for $k$ large enough ($k= \poly(\Delta, \log(N/\delta))$ suffices, as number of those i.i.d. random bits accessed per query is $ \poly(\Delta, \log(N/\delta))$).
+Although, the failure probability bound $\delta$ in the original theorem of \cite{Ghaffari22} is set to be $\poly\left(\frac{1}{N}\right)$, it can be boosted to arbitrary $\delta$ by adding extra disconnected vertices to our graph until this value reaches $\delta$ for the new number of vertices $N'$.
 Query access to this new graph can be simulated via query access to the original graph with inconsequential overhead.
-Overall, this costs one an extra $\polylog(1/\delta)$ factor in query complexity and run-time. } of Ghaffari and Uitto \cite{GhaffariU19}, which gives an efficient algorithm for answering membership queries to a maximal independent set.
-(We emphasize that \emph{maximal} independent set is defined to be an independent set that cannot be made into a larger independent set by adding an extra vertex, and \emph{maximal matching} is defined analogously.) \begin{theorem}[\cite{ghaffari_sparsifying_2018}] There is an LCA that takes all-neighbor\footnote{I.e. when queried a vertex $v$, the oracle returns all the neighbors of $v$.} access to a graph $G$ with $N$ vertices and largest degree at most $\Delta$, and gives membership access to a \emph{maximal independent set} on the graph.
-The query complexity and the run-time of the LCA are $\Delta^{O(\log\log \Delta)}\polylog\left(\frac{N}{\delta}\right)$, the length of the random bit-string is also $\Delta^{O(\log\log \Delta)}\polylog\left(\frac{N}{\delta}\right)$ and the failure probability is at most $\delta$. \end{theorem}
+Overall, this costs one an extra $\polylog(1/\delta)$ factor in query complexity and run-time. } of Ghaffari \cite{Ghaffari22}, which gives an efficient algorithm for answering membership queries to a maximal independent set.
+(We emphasize that \emph{maximal} independent set is defined to be an independent set that cannot be made into a larger independent set by adding an extra vertex, and \emph{maximal matching} is defined analogously.)
+We note that in an earlier version of this paper (which was written before \cite{Ghaffari22} was available) we used the theorem of Ghaffari and Uitto \cite{GhaffariU19} for this purpose. \begin{theorem}[\cite{Ghaffari22}] There is an LCA that takes all-neighbor\footnote{I.e. when queried a vertex $v$, the oracle returns all the neighbors of $v$.} access to a graph $G$ with $N$ vertices and largest degree at most $\Delta$, and gives membership access to a \emph{maximal independent set} on the graph.
+The query complexity and the run-time of the LCA are $ \poly(\Delta, \log(N/\delta))$, the length of the random bit-string is also $ \poly(\Delta, \log(N/\delta))$ and the failure probability is at most $\delta$. \end{theorem}